 Local, Regional, National and International Internships: Local internships may be taken year-round during the Fall or Spring semesters.
 Regional, national and international internships are available usually during the 12-week summer session.
-You may find your own internships or review the detailed list of current internship companies through the career center and contact the FMX Internship Coordinator, Professor Dana Plays for specialized FMX lists and registration information and internship forms.
+You may find your own internships or review the detailed list of current internship companies through the Career Center and/or contact the FMX Internship Coordinator, Professor Dana Plays for specialized FMX lists.

 Number of Credits Allowed

-FMX 374 Internships may be taken for one to four credits, per experience, and may be taken for up to eight credits total, if repeated for credit.
+FMX 374 Internships may be taken for one to four credits, per experience, and may be repeated for credit for up to 8 credits.
 Per experience refers to the type of work you are doing and is not restricted to the company.
 For example: if you have an internship with Disney as a digital photographer for one semester for four credits, you may repeat an internship with this company again as a post-production specialist or animator.

 College Credits and Pay for Work